gurnoor237/Induction/README.md

 ## DAY-4 5 August 2025

 Day 4 was the shortest induction day till now.
 It started at 1:30 p.m where we were supposed to attend a few seminars in auditorium but scheudule was changed.
-We were escorted to our respective classrooms and get taught by our seniors again.
+We were escorted to our respective classrooms where our lesson by seniors begun.
 ### First lecture
-It was a peer to peer learning where they discussed c++ again.
+It was a peer to peer learning where the seniors discussed c++ again.
 They started the session by asking questions related to previous c++ session conducted.
 Than they dwelled more deeper into what was already taught.
 They again explained the concept of variables and gave us some codes to write.
 I was given the opportunity to write my code on the board.
 The class ended with them making us familiar with the language.

 ### Millets- Super food
 Last session of the day was by Mrs. Shaffy Makkar on the topic "Millets- super food".